Creating your social media strategy and tactical plan

 This provides a summary of all activities that need to take place to support the implementation of the plan.
 For example:

-d.
-Review of suitability of other platforms e.g. Pinterest, Youtube
+- Review of the suitability of other platforms e.g. Pinterest, Youtube

-e.
-Recommendations of next steps for each platform / area
+- Recommendations of next steps for each platform/area

 Here you will spell out what you’ll be doing for each social network to satisfy the goals of your social strategy.
 Be sure to include all tactical elements and any related, process, people and tools.